The Delta Amex Companion Certificate can be a wonderful perk.

-But there’s something not a lot of people realize.
-Yes, the Companion Cert’s terms & conditions say, “Primary Ticket and Companion ticket must be purchased with your Delta SkyMiles Credit Card from American Express.”
+But there’s something not many people realize.
+Yes, the Companion Cert’s terms and conditions say, “Primary ticket and Companion ticket must be purchased with your Delta SkyMiles (Amex Card) and/or eCredits.”

 Nope.